I would like to acknowledge the following folks who helped me with the program.

 If you press tab once you'll land in the "Cluster cmd" field.
 In this field you can enter a command to the cluster.
 For the NC7J cluster, and other AR-Clusters, you might immediately want to enter the command "set dx filter not skimmer", without the quotes of course.
 This will turn off the skimmer spots.
 I encourage you to read up on the clustr commands.
 They allow you to filter the cluster output, set your login information, such as your name, lat/long, grid square, etc, and other functions.

-At the bottom of the screen are three buttons.
+At the bottom of the screen are two buttons.
 The first is the "Beep on/off" button.
 The text for the button shows the action to be performed.
 Since the button is initially off, the button is labeled "Beep on".
 Turning beeps on causes a beep every time output is sent to the screen.
-Thus you'll hear a beep whenever a new spot comes in.
-Also, the setting you choose, on or off, is remembered so you don't need to set it every time you use the cluster.
+The next push is for Beep on DX.
+This, my preferred setting, causes a beep only when a new spot is reported.
+Also, the setting you choose, on, off, or beep on dx, is remembered so you don't need to set it every time you use the cluster.

 Next is a button initially labeled "Track last post Off"; it will be Off or On.
 If you press it, turning tracking on, the cursor is routed to the last displayed screen item, instead of staying in one spot.
 This is quite useful if you don't have a lot of spots coming in, and always want to read the most recent post.
 This setting is also remembered.